Automation Jobs in USA with Visa Sponsorship

 Do companies sponsor H-1B visas for automation professionals?

-Yes, automation roles are strong candidates for H-1B sponsorship because they require specialized degrees in engineering, computer science, or related STEM fields.
+Yes, automation roles are strong candidates for H-1B visa sponsorship because they require specialized degrees in engineering, computer science, or related STEM fields.
 Companies across manufacturing, technology, and consulting regularly sponsor automation engineers, robotics engineers, and RPA developers.
 The demand for automation expertise continues to grow as companies invest in operational efficiency and digital transformation.

 What types of automation roles are most commonly sponsored?